 Graduate, postdoctoral and professional students can utilize UC Davis Student Housing as their initial resource for locating housing near their program's campus.
-Student Housing and its privatized partners have housing specifically for graduate and professional students.
+Student Housing and its public-private partnerships (P3) have housing specifically for graduate and professional students.
 Student Housing also maintains community housing listings and, through its relationsihps with the community, can help students find housing in the greater community.

 Campus Housing in Davis

 There are four apartment communities on the UC Davis campus: Solano Park, West Village, Russell Park, and The Atriums at La Rue.
 Solano Park and Russell Park are family-friendly and students with families receive priority over other applicants.

 Apartments are unfurnished.
 Kitchens are full size and include a refrigerator, stove, and oven.

 To learn more about each community, visit the Student Housing community webpages:

 - 8th and Wake